robKitson/geektool_kit/README.md

 # GeektoolKit

-GeektoolKit is tool for generating and running geeklets.
+GeektoolKit is a tool for generating and running geeklets.

 ## Installation